 Q: How do I enable Amazon Detective?

 You can enable Amazon Detective from within the AWS Management Console or by using the Amazon Detective API.
-If you are already using the Amazon GuardDuty or AWS Security Hub Consoles, you should enable Amazon Detective with the same account that is the Master account in Amazon GuardDuty or AWS Security Hub to enable the best cross-service experience.
+If you are already using the Amazon GuardDuty or AWS Security Hub Consoles, you should enable Amazon Detective with the same account that is the administrative account in Amazon GuardDuty or AWS Security Hub to enable the best cross-service experience.